-Mexican Assassin Attempts to Take Life of Man of Prominence.
+Mexican Assassin Attempts to Take Life

-NEW YORK, June 21 .- A special to the Times from El Paso, Tex., says: Word has been received from Chiahuahua that an attempt has been made to assassinate A. R. Shepard, who did so much to build up the city of Washington during the administration of President Grant.
-Shepard, after leaving the District of Columbia many years ago, went to a small settlement in the morning sun, with only a blan- in the republic of Mexico, where he ket to cover their nakedness, lay the since has been engaged in the mining business.
+of Man of Prominence.
+NEW YORK, June 21.-A special to the Times from El Paso, Tex., says: Word has been received from Chiahuahua that an attempt has been made to assassinate A. R. Shepard, who did so much to build up the city of Washington during the administration of President Grant.
+Shepard, after leaving the District of Columbia many years ago, went to a small settlement in the republic of Mexico, where he since has been engaged in the mining business.
 On Saturday, while Mr. Shepard was away quite a distance from his mine at Batopilas, he was shot at by a Mexican in ambush, the bullet grazing his head.
 Shepard beat a hasty retreat in the direction of the settlement, the would-be assassin following and keeping up a running fire.
 Luckily none of the bullets went true to the mark and the intended victim finally reached the door of his house.